mgor/docker-acroread/README.md

 Unofficial build of Adobe Acrobat 9.5.5 running within a docker container and rendered by the local X Server.
-Based on [chrisdaish/acroread](https://github.com/chrisdaish/docker-acroread) with the following changes:
-+ By running this image, you have accepted the EULA automatically
-+ /etc/cups/client.conf is automagically created if variable `DOCKER_BRIDGE_IP` is set
+Based on [chrisdaish/acroread](https://github.com/chrisdaish/docker-acroread) but with a different approach when it comes to configuration files.
+By running this image *you* have accepted Adobes EULA for Acrobat Reader.
+It is also possible to enable `cups` by setting environment variable `DOCKER_BRIDGE_IP` to the IP address of `docker0` bridge on the host.

 ## Wrapper script